 The trick is to find the right locals.

-People in the hospitality industry like chefs, hotel and hostel managers, and (sometimes) Uber drivers are good sources of info.
-They know their cities the best and constantly get feedback and new tips from travelers and peers.
+Chefs, hotel and hostel managers, and (sometimes) Uber drivers are good sources of info.
+They know their cities the best and constantly get feedback and new travel tips from travelers and peers.

 Wake up early

 ✓ Get a good sleep

 Waking up early to seize the day and beat the crowds is only a good idea if you get to bed early.
 Otherwise, you're screwing up your trip.

 Less sleep means more tired.
 And more tired means more moody, lethargic, and close-minded.
 That's exactly what you don't want to be when traveling.

 As sleep scientist Matthew Walker explains in his eye-opening book, Why We Sleep, when you're sleep-deprived you often don't think you're tired, but you are still impaired and others can clearly tell.

 ✓ Be cheap even if you don't have to be